Arts & Heritage Officer

 About the role

-An exciting opportunity has arisen for a talented individual to join our small team as Project Officer for Arts & Heritage to assist our Creative Director to deliver our programme of work and community based activities.
+An exciting opportunity has arisen for a talented individual to join our small team as Arts & Heritage Officer to assist our Creative Director to deliver our programme of work and community based activities.
 The ideal candidate will have experience of working with communities, delivering arts and craft workshops, working with volunteers, setting up exhibitions and experience of project planning.

 You will be involved in a multiple programmes of community events, exhibitions and educational activities.
 Therefore ability to manage multiple projects is key.
 You will lead and facilitate creative workshops for children and adults and work in partnership with community organisations, and special interest groups as required, to deliver the programme aims.